dapperfu/asammdf/README.md

 * wheel : for installation in virtual environments
 * pandas : for DataFrame export
 * canmatrix : to handle CAN bus logging measurements
+* natsort
+* cChardet : to detect non-standard unicode encodings
+* lxml : for canmatrix arxml support

 optional dependencies needed for exports

 * h5py : for HDF5 export
-* xlsxwriter : for Excel export
 * scipy : for Matlab v4 and v5 .mat export
 * hdf5storage : for Matlab v7.3 .mat export
 * fastparquet : for parquet export

 other optional dependencies

-* cChardet : to detect non-standard unicode encodings
 * PyQt5 : for GUI tool
-* pyqtgraph : for GUI tool and Signal plotting
+* pyqtgraph : for GUI tool and Signal plotting (preferably the latest develop branch code)
 * matplotlib : as fallback for Signal plotting

 # Benchmarks